maximebf/gousse.js/README.md

 ### Background tasks with worker()

 The `worker()` function allows you to easily run background tasks using [Web Workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers).
-No need to use separate files for your workers as Gousse will take care automatically to serialize and transmit your function to the worker thread.
+No need to use separate files for your workers as Gousse will take automatically care of serializing and transmiting your function to the worker thread.
+Functions used with `worker()` cannot be closures and their arguments must be JSON-serializable objects.

 The `worker()` function returns a function that can be executed like your provided function (arguments are passed on) but it will return a Promise that resolves with the function return value.